synnaxlabs/synnax/docs/tech/rfc/0019-240310-cesium-race-conditions.md

 **Domain**: A domain is a time range with many samples stored contiguously in the same file.
 In Cesium, **domains must not overlap each other**: the same moment in time cannot have two different data points.
-These properties render the Domain a powerful concept because it allows us to make statements about an entire group of
+These properties render the domain a powerful concept because it allows us to make statements about an entire group of
-samples: if we know that the time range 10:00 - 12:00 as a whole is stored in file 1 from offset 10 with length 10, and we want to find the sample at 11:00, we know exactly where to look for it – this prevents us from searching the entire database!
+samples: if we know that the time range 10:00 - 12:00 is stored in file 1 from offset 10 with length 10, and we want to find the sample at 11:00, we know exactly where to look for it – this prevents us from searching the entire database!

-**Pointer**: A pointer is the concrete structure of a domain: a pointer stores the time range of the domain and where to find data for the domain in the file system (file key, offset, length).
+**Pointer**: A pointer is the implementation of a domain: a pointer is a `struct` that stores the time range of the domain and where to find data for the domain in the file system (file key, offset, length).

-**Domain Index**: (not to be confused with an **Index Channel**) The domain index is a chronologically-sorted slice of pointers stored in memory.
+**Domain index**:
-The pointers are sorted by their time range and no domain may overlap another (as discussed in Domain).
-The index allows us to find the domain that contains a given time stamp (and does this fast via binary search) – or the lack thereof.
+The domain index is a chronologically-sorted slice of pointers stored in memory.

-**Index Persist**: Index Persist is the "backup" of the domain index to the file system.
+The pointers are sorted by their time range and no domain may overlap another (as discussed in domain).
+The domain index allows us to find the domain that contains a given time stamp (and does this fast via binary search) or the lack thereof.

+**Index persist**: Index persist is a permanent copy of the domain index to the file system.
 Suppose the database closes then reopens and content in the memory is erased – we can no longer find data as we no longer have index in our memory.
-Index Persist is an exact replica of the domain index on the file system: if the index is lost, we can reload it from the persisted version.
+Index persist is an exact replica of the domain index on the file system: if the index is lost, we can reload it from the persisted version.
 Each pointer is encoded into 26 bytes, and the entire slice of pointers is stored in the `index.domain` file.
 Index persist must be closely up-to-date with the domain index – however, there is a tradeoff between persist frequency and performance.

-**Domain DB**: The Domain DB is the lowest layer of abstraction in the Cesium database: it is responsible for storing and retrieving telemetry data from files.
+**domainDB**: The `domainDB` is the lowest layer of abstraction in Cesium: it is responsible for storing and retrieving telemetry data from files.
 It does so by managing the domain index, index persist, and the file handler which grants direct access to files in the file system.